 Instructors and teaching assistants who placed an item on reserve may request to borrow that item for a longer time period.

 Reserve items must be renewed in person at the Reserve Desk from which they were borrowed.
 Reserve items may not be renewed by phone or online.

 End of the quarter holds may be placed in person at the Public Service Desk.

 Reserve holds are not accepted by telephone or via the online library system.

-For further information, please refer to the webpage: Course Reserves
+For further information, please refer to Course Reserves